Modesty

 If we could, then why not do so?

-Our clothing is more than just clothing; it is a message.
-It says something about who we are and what we believe in.
-What a privilege to be able to represent the King of Kings!
-And at the same time — what a huge responsibility!
 No, we’re not elevating clothing to a salvation issue, and we’re not turning it into an idol.
-We’re not going to allow ourselves to become tight-lipped, sour-faced, militaristic controllers who march around frowning at everybody and asking them to adhere to a super-strict dress code that only Jesus Himself could follow without receiving our condemnation.
+We’re not going to allow ourselves to become tight-lipped, sour-faced, militaristic controllers who march around frowning at everybody and asking them to adhere to a super-strict dress code that only Jesus Himself could follow without receiving our condemnation (and maybe not even then).
 No. We’re going to be what truly feminine women are: Gracious.

 When we combine modest, caring behavior with modest, feminine dress, flowing from a heart that is motivated by love for God and for others, we can make a powerful, godly impression on our families and on the world around us.

-It is most often the little things in life, done with the right attitude over a long period of time, that make the most difference.
+It is often the little things in life, done with the right attitude over a long period of time, that make the most difference.

 bunch of fresh elegant flowers in hands of crop unrecognizable bride